-- The anticipated award will be posted for a period of fourteen (14) days prior to the issuance of a contract.
-2. Contractors and agencies are cautioned that these are preliminary results only, and a contract will not be issued prior to the end of the fourteen day posting period. - 3.
-OP shall have the right to waive the fourteen (14) day anticipated award posting period when it is in the best interest of the State. - 4.
-It is the Contractor's responsibility to check the OP website for the posting of an anticipated award. - D. Issuance of Contract - 1.
-Any resultant contract of this Bid Solicitation shall be subject to State approval processes which may include Legislative review. - 2.
-The final Contract is contingent upon ACF approval.
+- 1. Once the anticipated successful Contractor has been determined, the anticipated award will be posted on the websites listed on page one (1) of this RFP. - 2.
+The anticipated award will be posted for a period of fourteen (14) days prior to the issuance of a contract.
+Contractors and agencies are cautioned that these are preliminary results only, and a contract will not be issued prior to the end of the fourteen-day posting period. - 3.
+DHS shall have the right to waive the fourteen (14) day anticipated award posting period when it is in the best interest of the State. - 4.
+It is the Contractor's responsibility to check the OP website for the posting of an anticipated award.

+D. Issuance of Contract

+- 1. Any resultant contract of this Bid Solicitation shall be subject to State approval processes which may include Legislative review. - 2.
+The final Contract is contingent upon Administration of Children and Families (ACF) approval.
 Throughout the solicitation process, DCFS will work collaboratively with ACF to ensure ACF approval.
 However, legislative and/or policy changes can occur between final ACF approval of the RFP and the Vendor Contract award/negotiation process.
-In the event that a final Contract is negotiated, but ACF does not approve the Contract, the Contract is to be considered void and DCFS will be released from any resulting liability.

-Additionally, ACF may request contractual revisions that may cause substantive changes to the Base Contract.
-In order to secure an executed Contract with the Vendor, DCFS will make every attempt to communicate and negotiate the changes from and required by ACF.

-3. A State Procurement Official will be responsible for award and administration of any resulting contract.
+In the event that a final Contract is negotiated, but ACF does not approve the Contract, the Contract is to be considered void and DCFS will be released from any resulting liability. - Additionally, ACF may request contractual revisions that may cause substantive changes to the Base Contract.
+In order to secure an executed Contract with the Vendor, DCFS will make every attempt to communicate and negotiate the changes from and required by ACF. - 3.
+A State Procurement Official will be responsible for award and administration of any resulting contract.

-1.21 MINORITY AND WOMEN-OWNED BUSINESS POLICY
+1.22 MINORITY AND WOMEN-OWNED BUSINESS POLICY

 - A. A minority-owned business is defined by Arkansas Code Annotated § 15-4-303 as a business that is at least fifty-one percent (51%) owned by a lawful permanent resident of this State who is:

-- African American •
+- African American

-- Pacific Islander American

-- American Indian •
+- American Indian

 - Asian American

-- - A Service Disabled Veteran as designated by the United States Department of Veteran Affairs

 - Hispanic American

+- Pacific Islander American

+- A Service-Disabled Veteran as designated by the United States Department of Veteran Affairs

-- B. A woman-owned business is defined by Arkansas Code Annotated § 15-4-303(9) as a business that is at least fifty-one percent (51%) owned by one (1) or more women who are lawful permanent residents of this State. - C. The Arkansas Economic Development Commission conducts a certification process for minority-owned and women-owned businesses.
+- B. A woman-owned business is defined by Arkansas Code Annotated § 15-4-303(9) as a business that is at least fifty-one percent (51%) owned by one (1) or more women who are lawful permanent residents of this State.

+- C. The Arkansas Economic Development Commission conducts a certification process for minority-owned and women-owned businesses.
 If certified, the Prospective Contractor's Certification Number should be included on the Proposal Signature Page.

-1.22 EQUAL OPPORTUNITY POLICY
+1.23 EQUAL OPPORTUNITY POLICY

-- A. In compliance with Arkansas Code Annotated § 19-11-104, the State is required to have a copy of the anticipated Contractor's Equal Opportunity (EO) Policy prior to issuing a contract award. - B. EO Policies should be included as a hardcopy accompanying the solicitation response. - C. The submission of an EO Policy to the State is a one-time Requirement.
-Contractors are responsible for providing updates or changes to their respective policies, and for supplying EO Policies upon request to other State agencies that must also comply with this statute. - D. Contractors who are not required by law by to have an EO Policy must submit a written statement to that effect.
+- A. In compliance with Arkansas Code Annotated § 19-11-104, the State is required to have a copy of the anticipated Contractor's Equal Opportunity (EO) Policy prior to issuing a contract award. - B. EO Policies should be included as a hardcopy accompanying the solicitation response.

+- C. Contractors are responsible for providing updates or changes to their respective policies, and for supplying EO Policies upon request to other State agencies that must also comply with this statute. - D. Vendors who are not required by law by to have an EO Policy must submit a written statement to that effect.

-1.23 PROHIBITION OF EMPLOYMENT OF ILLEGAL IMMIGRANTS
+1.24 PROHIBITION OF EMPLOYMENT OF ILLEGAL IMMIGRANTS